zempo/zempo/README.md

-## Sol-utations :wave: I'm Solomon Zelenko
+## Don't Worry.
+It's SolWriteMan :wave:
+> On Paper, On Mic, Online

-> By day, I virtualize _math and chemistry content_ for students across all grade levels.<br>
+By day, I virtualize _math and chemistry content_ for students across all grade levels.<br>
-> And by night, I am a flexible, yet focused, _creative coder_ and _visual artist_.<br>
+And by night, I am a flexible, yet focused, _creative coder_ and _visual artist_.<br>
-> No matter the timezone, I build semantic, accessible interfaces.
+No matter the timezone, I build semantic, accessible interfaces.

 - [<🖋️/> Codepens](https://codepen.io/zemposPen)
 - [📸 Instagram](https://www.instagram.com/solwriteman/)